 To start with; a Legacy game differs from a “normal” game in that events and outcomes from one game affect subsequent games.
 The game takes place over the course of a year, naturally starting in January you’ll play your first mission.
 With each month you’ll receive new or additional mission objectives that are required to complete that month’s challenges.
 If you win, you can pass on to the next month.
 Fail, and much like a Maths GCSE, you’ll have to do it again, and come-what-may your second result stands, and you move-on regardless.

-Much like the stand-alone game, players will have a choice of five roles from the CDC (Centre of Disease Control) to choose from, which you’ll use to zip around the globe treating and curing diseases, desperately trying to keep cities from Out Breaking, whilst simultaneously attempting to research a cure for all four of the diseases, plus what other mission objectives there maybe.
+Much like the standalone game, players will have a choice of five roles from the CDC (Centre for Disease Control) to choose from, which you’ll use to zip around the globe treating and curing diseases, desperately trying to keep cities from Out Breaking, whilst simultaneously attempting to research a cure for all four of the diseases, plus what other mission objectives there maybe.

 Playing Pandemic Legacy is an experience, it up there with those life events that I’ll remember for a while.
 Last year I attended a Christening, which I have vague recollections; it was sunny and I was hot in my suit.
 But I also remember what happens in the March mission, and the look on everyone’s face as I read out the mission.
 And don’t even get me started with April, I don’t want to talk about it.